Chattanooga Truck Accident Lawyer

 When a car approaches a tractor-trailer, closely tailgating, they put themselves at risk for an underride accident.
 An underride incident occurs when a truck has to slow down, but the car cannot stop in time and slides under the rear (or even side).

 Underride accidents can also happen when a truck makes an improper turn, using the breadth of its trailer to cut off oncoming traffic.
-This type of collision is especially serious because, with the height difference between these two types of vehicles, the major impact of the crash would be at the top half of the car, often shearing the canopy cleanly off and putting occupants at major risk.
+This type of collision is especially serious because, with the height difference between these two types of vehicles, the main impact of the crash would be at the upper half of the car, often shearing the canopy cleanly off and putting occupants at significant risk.

 Many Parties Could Be Considered Liable for Your Accident